stoimeng/packet-analysis-exercise/README.md

-Running the obfuscation can be done only from within the solution directory:
+#### Running the obfuscation - must be done from within the solution directory

     $ python obfuscate.py

-The obfuscation produces a sub-directory with the main solution files in it obfuscated, e.g.:
+#### Results produced by running the obfuscation solution

     $ cat 03072015_001200/main.py
     #!/usr/bin/env python